elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-purpose-of-plotting-data-points-accurately-and-how-does-a-best-fit-line-assist-in-data-analysis.md

 url: /learn/education-studies/questions/what-is-the-purpose-of-plotting-data-points-accurately-and-how-does-a-best-fit-line-assist-in-data-analysis
 score: -1.0
 related_article1:
-    id: 167268
+    id: 167264
-    title: How does a scatter plot help in understanding the correlation between variables?
+    title: >-
+        What are the benefits of using graphs for visual data representation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-scatter-plot-help-in-understanding-the-correlation-between-variables
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-graphs-for-visual-data-representation
 related_article2:
-    id: 167272
+    id: 167269
-    title: How do pie charts effectively represent parts of a whole?
+    title: >-
+        What is the role of independent and dependent variables in a scatter plot?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-pie-charts-effectively-represent-parts-of-a-whole
+    url: /learn/education-studies/questions/what-is-the-role-of-independent-and-dependent-variables-in-a-scatter-plot
 related_article3:
-    id: 167270
+    id: 167267
-    title: How do bar graphs assist in comparing different groups?
+    title: >-
+        What is a line graph, and when is it most appropriately used?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-bar-graphs-assist-in-comparing-different-groups
+    url: /learn/education-studies/questions/what-is-a-line-graph-and-when-is-it-most-appropriately-used
 related_article4:
-    id: 167270
+    id: 167276
-    title: How do bar graphs assist in comparing different groups?
+    title: >-
+        How do you choose the right type of graph based on data type and analysis purpose?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-bar-graphs-assist-in-comparing-different-groups
+    url: /learn/education-studies/questions/how-do-you-choose-the-right-type-of-graph-based-on-data-type-and-analysis-purpose
 related_article5:
-    id: 167264
+    id: 167272
-    title: What are the benefits of using graphs for visual data representation?
+    title: >-
+        How do pie charts effectively represent parts of a whole?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-graphs-for-visual-data-representation
+    url: /learn/education-studies/questions/how-do-pie-charts-effectively-represent-parts-of-a-whole
 ---

 &nbsp;